micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And Jesus looked around and said to His disciples, With what difficulty will those who possess wealth _and_ [^r]keep on holding it enter the kingdom of God!
+And Jesus looked around and said to His disciples, With what difficulty will those who possess wealth _and_ keep on holding it enter the kingdom of God!